Arcoos2602/Philosophers/README.md

 # Philosophers
-Project to learn threads in c
+42 common circle project to learn threads in c

 USE :